PandaWood/ExceptionReporter.NET/README.md

 [Creating and Sending a Report](https://github.com/PandaWood/Exception-Reporter/wiki/Creating-and-Sending-a-Report)

-#### Some Important Features
+## Some Important Features
-(At this time, these are the features that the similar and simpler project [Crash Reporter.NET](https://github.com/ravibpatel/CrashReporter.NET) don't have)
+(At this time, these seem to be the features that the similar and simpler project [Crash Reporter.NET](https://github.com/ravibpatel/CrashReporter.NET) doesn't have)

 - Support for inner exceptions and passing multiple exceptions (ie a list of exceptions)
 - Screenshot is automatically taken and attached (support for multiple monitors) - but is configurable